Drawdown: From Practice to Theory and Back Again: Introduction

 \subsection{Literature Review}

+The notion of drawdown has been extensively studied in the literature of applied probability theory and in research addressing active portfolio management, which we review next.
+However, a generally accepted mathematical methodology for forming expectations about future potential maximum drawdowns does not seem to exist in either the investment management industry or the academic literature.
+Drawdown in the context of risk and deviation measures has hence failed to attract the same kind of applied research devoted to other more conventional risk measures.
+Our work hence complements the existing literature as it develops a mathematically sound and practically useful measure of drawdown risk.

 The analytical assessment of drawdown magnitudes has been broadly studied in the literature of applied probability theory.
-To our knowledge, the earliest use of the Laplace transform on the maximum drawdown of a Brownian motion appeared in \citet{Taylor1975}, and it was shortly afterwards generalized to time-homogenous diffusion processes by \citet{Lehoczky1977}. \citet{Douady2000} and \citet{Magdon2004} derive an infinite series expansion for a standard Brownian motion and a Brownian motion with a drift, respectively.
+To our knowledge, the earliest mathematical analysis of the maximum drawdown of a Brownian motion appeared in \citet{Taylor1975}, and it was shortly afterwards generalized to time-homogenous diffusion processes by \citet{Lehoczky1977}. \citet{Douady2000} and \citet{Magdon2004} derive an infinite series expansion for a standard Brownian motion and a Brownian motion with a drift, respectively.
 The discussion of drawdown magnitude was extended to studying the frequency rate of drawdown for a Brownian motion in \citet{Landriault2015}.
 Drawdowns of spectrally negative L\'{e}vy processes were analyzed in \citet{Mijatovic2012}.
-The notion of drawup, the dual of drawdown measuring the maximum cumulative gain rleative to a running minimum, has also been investigated probabilistically, particularly in terms of its relationship to drawdown; see for example \citet{Hadjiliadis2006}, \citet{Pospisil2009}, and \citet{Zhang2010}.
+The notion of drawup, which measures the maximum cumulative gain relative to a running minimum, has also been investigated probabilistically, particularly in terms of its relationship to drawdown; see for example \citet{Hadjiliadis2006}, \citet{Pospisil2009}, and \citet{Zhang2010}.